gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ### Validation

-I ran `sudo snort -T -c /etc/snort/snort.conf -i enp2s0` in the Ubuntu.
+I ran `sudo snort -T -c /etc/snort/snort.conf -i enp2s0` in Ubuntu.
 This validates that the Snort configuration, rules, and network interface are correctly set up and ready for execution.
 The command prints a long validation report, and at the end of it writes "Snort successfully validated the configuration".

 ## Step 6: Create Custom Snort Detection Rules